CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “H315 (skin irritation, Cat 2) in SDS §2.
 Standard brief application handling poses low skin-irritation risk for most users.
-The H315 classification in the SDS supports caution during prolonged or repeated contact.”
+The H315 classification supports caution during prolonged or repeated contact.”

 — Mothers